 measured in degrees Celsius (the Representation Information).

-Data Record: A single, consistent, consolidated and validated set of data tailored to a particular project
+As per discussion on 22/09/2014:

-Preserved Data Set Content (PDSC): All the information associated with a data set to be preserved for the long term.
+Preserved Data Set Content (PDSC): All the information associated with a data record to be preserved for the long term.
 It consists of a consistent and complete set of data enabling current and possible future utilization of the Content Information and knowledge preservation.
 It consists of the Content Data and all associated Preservation Description Information, Packaging Information and Representation Information.
 It includes also Metadata for discovery and browse images when available.

+Contains only:

+Data Records: A single, consistent, consolidated and validated set of data tailored to a particular project these include raw data, Level 0 data and higher-level products, browses, auxiliary and ancillary data, calibration and validation data sets, and metadata.

+Associated Knowledge: mission, sensor, format, calibration documentation, software ....

+Which contains also:

+Representation Information: The information that maps a Data Object into more meaningful concepts.
+An example is the ASCII definition that describes how a sequence of bits (i.e., a Data Object) is mapped into a symbol.*

 3 following terms from August 23, 2011 by Butch Lazorchak

 http://blogs.loc.gov/digitalpreservation/2011/08/digital-preservation-digital-curation-digital-stewardship-what%E2%80%99s-in-some-names/

-Digital Curation: The selection, organization, maintenance, collection, preservation or archiving and presentation of digital data or digital information typically using professional or expert knowledge.

-Digital Preservation: The actions that maintain digital data or digital information in its original or existing form, as well as actions that maintain the users’ ability to access and use it
+As per discussion on 22/09/2014:

 Digital Stewardship: Responsible planning, curation and management of digital data or digital information.
 Stewardship includes adding value to existing digital data or digital information.

+Contains also:

+Digital Curation: The selection, organization, maintenance, collection, preservation or archiving and presentation of digital data or digital information typically using professional or expert knowledge.

+Contains also:

+Digital Preservation: The actions that maintain (including consolidate) digital data or digital information in its original or existing form, as well as actions that maintain the users’ ability to access and use it

+Contains also:

+Data consolidation: ….

 Information: Any type of knowledge that can be exchanged.
 In an exchange, it is represented by data.
 An example is a string of bits (the data) accompanied by a description of how to interpret a string of bits as numbers representing temperature observations measured in degrees Celsius (the Representation Information).*